TahaTobaili/AiDA/README.md

-Certainly!
-Here's the same README content formatted in Markdown for GitHub:

----

 # AiDA: Your Genius Math Assistant

 Welcome to AiDA, your next-generation AI-powered Math Assistant designed to enhance your mathematical understanding and problem-solving skills.
 Built with a mix of cutting-edge technologies including Streamlit, LangChain, OpenAI, and various community integrations, AiDA offers a unique conversational experience for exploring mathematical concepts through interactive dialogue and visualizations.